Brianfit/xkcd-card-ha/README.md

 ## Installation

+Until this card gets approved as a default (I've been waiting 6 months now!)
+You'll need to install manually.
+To instll the card itself:

+Ensure HACS is Installed:
+If you haven’t already installed HACS (Home Assistant Community Store), you’ll need to do that first.
+But I’m assuming you’re good to go here.

+Add the Repository:

+Go to your Home Assistant instance.
+Navigate to HACS in the sidebar.
+Click on Frontend.
+Click the three-dot menu in the top right and choose Custom repositories.
+Enter https://github.com/Brianfit/xkcd-card-ha in the repository URL field.
+Select Lovelace as the category.
+Hit Add.
+Install the XKCD Card:

+After adding the repository, you should see it listed in the HACS frontend section.
+Click on the XKCD card and then click on Install.
+Add the XKCD Card to Lovelace:

+Once installed, go to your Lovelace dashboard.

+Edit your dashboard and click on Add Card.

+Scroll down and select Manual (you might need to search for it).

+Use the following YAML to configure the card:

+`type: 'custom:xkcd-card'
+Save your changes.`

 > [!IMPORTANT]
 > <strong> If you just install the card, you'll only see the default comic.
 Every day.
 I mean it's a good one, but if you want to see it refresh, you need to create an automation! </strong>